martindevnow/book-club-clean-architecture/summaries/chapter-19.md

 Software architecture is carefully separating those policies and grouping them based on the ways that they change.
 (Think SRP [Single Responsability Principle] or CCP [Common Closure Principle])

-Architecture is forming these grouped components into an acyclic graph, outlining the dependencies between them direting the flow of dependencies from low-level to high-level.
+Architecture is forming these grouped components into an acyclic graph, outlining the dependencies between them directing the flow of dependencies from low-level to high-level.

 ### Level